 “I can’t believe this view out my new bedroom window! #blessed”

 “Jetting off to Hawaii for a long weekend! #blessed”

 “Oh, he shouldn’t have! #blessed”

 And the pictures—oh, the pictures.
-New cars.
 Amazing sunsets.
+Feet in the sand.
 Six-pack abs.
 Rooftop pools.
 First-class airline seats. #blessed #ilovehimsomuch #treatingmyself #YOLO

-And I’m the first one to admit I’ve been guilty of using #blessed in the past, but once I became more aware of this habit of comparison living, I started paying more attention to when, where, and why people throw in that little hash tag.
+I’ll be the first one to admit that I’ve been guilty of using #blessed in the past, but once I became more aware of this habit of comparison living, I started paying more attention to when, where, and why people throw in that little hashtag.
 And, almost every time I see it now, I translate it as a humble brag.